thiippal/running-courses-at-csc/README.md

 To expand the details for your deployment, click **>** on the left-hand side of the deployment name.

-### 11. Create a persistent storage associated with the image
+### 11. Associate a persistent storage with the image

 If you want the students' work to be saved after shutting down a CSC Notebook, you need to request a persistent storage to be associated with each instance.